- »TREAT Home

 Splatter or gas gun rate Glyphosate 360 g/L 1:9 glyphosate: water 2 x 2ml doses per 0.5 m of bush height

-The lantana splatter gun is manufactured in Australia by NJ Phillips
+The lantana splatter gun is manufactured in Australia by NJ Phillips www.njphillips.com.au (this is not an endorsement of this particular brand).

-Lantana Splatter gun in use.
+Lantana Splatter gun in use

 Developing biological controls for lantana is a slow process because the plant is complex due to cross breeding between different flower colours of the plant and the different species of lantana in Australia, which makes it different to the plants origianlly imported into Australia.